-These are typically between 7000 Volts and 15,000 Volts and run through neighborhoods supplying upto hundreds or thousands of homes.
+These are typically between 7000 Volts and 15,000 Volts and run through neighborhoods supplying up to hundreds or thousands of homes.
 They typically carry the cumulative amperage of a neighborhood or other small section of a city or town.
-While they do not supply as many people as the transmission line, the lower voltage has associated with it a larger amperage.
-With overhead distribution lines, with the “Hot” and “Neutral” conductors being roughly 5’ apart the magnetic fields are capable of being cast out over a large distance, but the strength of this magnetic field is greatly dependent on the number of homes that are ‘downstream’.
-If the distribution line is near the end of the electrical branch, the distribution line might only be supplying 10 or 20 homes and so the cumulative current to that point is very little and there will be very minimal amounts of magnetic fields.
-If the distribution line is closer to the electrical ‘trunk’ (closer to the substation) and there are very many homes that are being supplied, the magnetic fields due to the distribution line can be immense.
+While they do not supply as many people as the transmission line, the lower voltage has larger amperage associated with it.
+With the “Hot” and “Neutral” conductors being roughly 5’ apart, the magnetic fields are capable of being cast out over a large distance, but the strength of this magnetic field is greatly dependent on the number of homes that are ‘downstream’.
+If the distribution line is near the end of the electrical branch, the distribution line might only be supplying 10 or 20 homes so the cumulative current at that point is very little and there will be minimal amounts of magnetic fields.
+If the distribution line is closer to the electrical ‘trunk’ (closer to the substation) and with many homes being supplied, the magnetic fields due to the distribution line can be immense.

-My experience with homes towards the end of the electrical branch showed magnetic fields across the property entirely below 1.0 milliGauss (mG) (upper limit of Low Concern as described by the International Institute of Building Biology and Ecology [IBE]) even with the distribution line in the backyard.
-The worst case I have experienced were with homes distribution lines near the substation where magnetic fields were above 5.0 milliGauss (mG) (lower limit of High Concern as described by IBE) over 100 feet from the distribution line.
+My experience with homes near the end of the electrical branch showed magnetic fields across the property below 1.0 milliGauss (mG) (upper limit of Low Concern as described by the International Institute of Building Biology and Ecology [IBE]) even with the distribution line in the backyard.
+The worst cases I experienced were with homes distribution lines near the substation where magnetic fields were above 5.0 milliGauss (mG) (lower limit of High Concern as described by IBE) over 100 feet from the distribution line.

 Magnetic Fields – Time of Day, Season

-Typically the highest electrical draw and current load that cities in California experience is during the early morning and the evening due to the lighting demands of the residence.
-Northern latitude cities, such as Chicago, would likely be similar with the lighting and heating demands during the early morning and evening.
-If you are unable to test the magnetic fields at the open houses during these times, you might measure during the midday and double (or triple for Chicago as the heating requirements are higher) the value measured to ‘guesstimate’ the early morning and evening magnetic field levels.
-It will not be the most accurate measurement but should work for weeding out unacceptable homes from acceptable ones.
+Typically the highest electrical draw and current load that cities in California experience is during early morning and evening due to the lighting demands of residences.
+Northern latitude cities, such as Chicago, would likely be similar with higher lighting and heating demands during early morning and evening.
+If you are unable to test the magnetic fields at open houses during these times, you might measure during midday and double (or triple for Chicago as heating requirements are higher) the value measured to ‘guesstimate’ early morning and evening magnetic field levels.
+It is not the most accurate measurement but should work for weeding out unacceptable homes from acceptable ones.

-Another aspect of northern latitude cities, when compared to California, is that they will have higher heating and lighting requirements in the early morning and evening during the Winter than during the midday.
-During the Summer, with their additional heat and humidity, during the afternoon when the heat is at its highest many air-conditioning units will likely be running and so the highest magnetic fields of the day will be during the afternoon.
+Another aspect of northern latitude cities, when compared to California, is that they have higher heating and lighting requirements in early morning and evening during winter than during summers midday.
+During summer, with additional heat and humidity, and the afternoon when heat is at its highest, many air-conditioning units will likely be running and so the highest magnetic fields of the day will be during the afternoon.
 Keep this in mind when performing the testing.

 Other Points to Consider

-There are other interior sources of magnetic fields to be aware of to bear in mind while testing.
+There are other interior sources of magnetic fields to be aware of and bear in mind while testing.

-- Have the lights of the home turned off when testing, some wiring errors that may be easy to fix can cause large magnetic fields through the home to be present with the lighting on.
+- Have the lights of the home turned off when testing, some wiring errors that may be easy to fix can cause large magnetic fields in the home with the lighting on.

-Magnetic field strength due to the powerlines would steady climb as you approach the side of the house due to them and should steadily drop the further you recede from them.
-If you find it climbing drastically on a particular spot of the home, this is just likely due to an appliance, wiring error, subpanel or the like, and can likely be easily fixed.
-The overall general ambient levels of the magnetic fields spreading across the property due to the powerlines is the unmitigatable concern.
+Magnetic field strength due to the in wall electric lines steadily climb as you approach a wall where they are located and steadily drop the further you recede from them.
+If you find it climbing drastically on a particular spot of the home it’s likely due to an appliance, wiring error, sub-panel etc., and can likely be easily fixed.
+The overall general ambient levels of magnetic fields spreading across the property due to power lines is an unmitigatable concern.

-If a storage shed is close to the powerlines and a moderate magnetic field concern while the rest of the house is of low or no concern, this should be considered acceptable.
-Intermittent exposure (such as going to a shed or a storage room in the house) is not considered very much a concern except by ultra-sensitive individuals.
-The areas of most concern are typically the Bedrooms, Living Room, Kitchen and Home Office (areas with long duration exposure to the magnetic fields present).
+If a storage shed is close to power-lines and a moderate magnetic field concern while the rest of the house magnetic field measures low or no concern, this should be considered acceptable.
+Intermittent exposure (such as going to a shed or a storage room in the house) is not much of a concern except by ultra-sensitive individuals.
+The areas of most concern are typically the bedrooms, living room, kitchen and home office (areas with long duration exposure to the magnetic fields present).